 If you purchase this service, please purchase it *once* per system.
 In other words, if you want 5 laptops flashed, purchase 5x quantity of this service.
 Instructions are provided at checkout, for payment.
 Make the payment, and then notify RetroFreedom that you have paid; RetroFreedom will provide you its address, so that you can send your system in for servicing!

-If your laptop/desktop/server board is supported by coreboot, RetroFreedom will gladly flash it for the same price.
 If it has Intel ME, we will use the me_cleaner utility on it.
 This utility removes most of the code from Intel ME, including networking and AMT, leaving only a small binary blob that handles power management and a few other minor functions.
+This makes your machine more secure, since it removes the main security threat posed by the Intel ME.

 NOTE: me_cleaner doesn’t totally remove Intel ME.
 On Libreboot laptops (e.g. X200/T400) the Intel ME is 100% removed from boot flash, and disabled entirely, because on those laptops the ME only handles AMT and TPM.
 On newer machines (e.g. X220/X230), the ME also handles power management and initialization of certain PCH-related functions.
 So on those later laptops, it is necessary to reverse engineer the ME and figure out a way to run free replacement code for it that will replicate the ME functions; this is not et achieved.